 Departments

-The Department of Corpus and Computeral Linguistics, English Philology, is concerned with the modeling of linguistic phenomena at all levels of the linguistic organization of linguistics, lexis, grammar to semantics and discourse in research and teaching.
+The Department of Corpus and Computational Linguistics, English Philology, is concerned with the modeling of linguistic phenomena at all levels of the linguistic organization of linguistics, lexis, grammar to semantics and discourse in research and teaching.
 In addition to knowledge about language, the focus lies on building up and annotating electronic text corpora – and on the development and implementation of computer-based methods and workflows for linguistic research using electronic corpora.

 About the department